+(b) Required Form for Director Nominations.
+To properly nominate a person for election as Director, a shareholder must deliver written notice to the Secretary of the Corporation that sets forth the following information:

+(i) Information Regarding the Nominating Person.
+As to each Nominating Person (as such term is defined in Article I, Section 7(d)(iii)):

+(A) the information set forth in Article I, Section 5(b)(i) (except that for purposes of this Section 6, the term "Nominating Person" will be substituted for the term "Proposing Person" in all places where it appears in Article I, Section 5(b) (i), any reference to "business" or "proposal" therein will be deemed to be a reference to the nomination contemplated by this Article I, Section 6, and the following representation will be substituted for the representation required in Article I, Section 5(b)(i) (C)(2)):

+a representation from each Nominating Person whether such Nominating Person intends, or is part of a group that intends, to solicit the holders of shares representing at least 67% of the voting power of shares entitled to vote on the election of directors in support of Director nominees other than the Corporation's nominees in accordance with Rule 14a-19 under the Exchange Act.

-- (b) Required Form for Director Nominations.
-To properly nominate a person for election as Director, a shareholder must deliver written notice to the Secretary of the Corporation that sets forth the following information: - (i) Information Regarding the Nominating Person.
-As to each Nominating Person (as such term is defined in Article I, Section 7(d)(iii)), the information set forth in Article I, Section 5(b)(i) (except that for purposes of this Section 6, the term "Nominating Person" will be substituted for the term "Proposing Person" in all places where it appears in Article I, Section 5(b)(i) and any reference to "business" or "proposal" therein will be deemed to be a reference to the nomination contemplated by this Article I, Section 6). - (ii) Information Regarding the Nominee: As to each person whom the Nominating Person proposes to nominate for election as a Director: - (A) all information with respect to such proposed nominee that would be required to be set forth in a shareholder's notice pursuant to Article I, Section 5(b)(i) if such proposed nominee were a Nominating Person; - (B) all information relating to such proposed nominee that would be required to be disclosed in a proxy statement or other filing required pursuant to Section 14(a) under the Exchange Act, or any successor provision, to be made in connection with a general solicitation of proxies for an election of Directors in a contested election (including such proposed nominee's written consent to be named in the proxy statement as a nominee and to serve as a Director if elected); - (C) a reasonably detailed description of all direct and indirect compensation and other material monetary agreements, arrangements or understandings during the past three years, any other material relationships, between or among any Nominating Person and its affiliates and associates, or others acting in concert therewith, on the one hand, and each proposed nominee and his or her affiliates, associates or others acting in concert therewith, on the other hand, including all information that would be required to be disclosed pursuant to Items 403 and 404 under Regulation S-K, or any successor provision, if the shareholder giving the notice or any other Nominating Person were the "registrant" for purposes of such rule and the proposed nominee were a director or executive officer of such registrant;
+(ii) Information Regarding the Nominee: As to each person whom the Nominating Person proposes to nominate for election as a Director:

+(A) all information relating to such proposed nominee that would be required to be disclosed in a proxy statement or other filing required pursuant to Section 14(a) under the Exchange Act, or any successor provision, to be made in connection with a general solicitation of proxies for an election of Directors in a contested election (including such proposed nominee's written consent to be named as a nominee in any proxy materials relating to the Company's next annual meeting or special meeting, as applicable, at which directors are to be elected, and to serve as a Director if elected);

+(B) a reasonably detailed description of all direct and indirect compensation and other material monetary agreements, arrangements or understandings during the past three years, and any other material relationships, between or among any Nominating Person and its affiliates and associates, or others acting in concert therewith, on the one hand, and each proposed nominee and his or her affiliates, associates or others acting in concert therewith, on the other hand, including all information that would be required to be disclosed pursuant to Items 403 and 404 under Regulation S-K, or any successor provision, if the shareholder giving the notice or any other Nominating Person were the "registrant" for purposes of such rule and the proposed nominee were a director or executive officer of such registrant;